jalal246/aleppo/README.md

 Getters
 -------

-Gets object, data, or delay.
-As required form.
+Gets object, data, or delay in required form.

 ```javascript
 import getters from 'aleppo'